 Regulating Professional Players in Peer-to-Peer Markets: Evidence from Airbnb

-Keywords: Professional players, Peer-to-peer markets, Market structure, Platform economics, Airbnb
+Keywords: Peer-to-peer markets, Professional players, Competition, Differentiation, Platform economics, Airbnb

 Suggested Citation: Suggested Citation